Carlo Nordio

-Carlo Nordio (born 6 February 1947) is an Italian politician, former magistrate and prosecutor, who is serving as Italian Minister of Justice since 22 October 2022, in Giorgia Meloni's government.
+Carlo Nordio (born 6 February 1947) is an Italian politician, former magistrate and prosecutor, who has served as Italian Minister of Justice since 22 October 2022, in Giorgia Meloni's government.
 In the 2022 Italian presidential election he was the candidate of Brothers of Italy for President of Italy.
 In the 2022 Italian general election he was elected to the Chamber of Deputies.

 Professional career

-Nordio was born in Treviso, in the Veneto region, in 1947.
+Carlo Nordio was born in Treviso, in the Veneto region, in 1947.
+He is a member of the Nordio family.
 He became a magistrate in 1977, and was later appointed deputy prosecutor of Venice.
 In the 1980s, he led investigations on the Venetian Red Brigades.
 In the early 1990s, Nordio was among the protagonists of the famous Mani Pulite investigation.

 During his later career, he was a consultant to the Parliamentary Commission for Terrorism and chairman of the Ministerial Commission for the reform of the penal code.
 Nordio served as deputy prosecutor of Venice until his retirement in 2017, dealing with economic crimes, corruption and medical liability.
 After his retirement, he collaborated with numerous legal journals and newspapers including Il Tempo, Il Messaggero, and Il Gazzettino.
 Since 5 December 2018, he has been a member of the board of directors of the Luigi Einaudi Onlus Foundation.